Blue Cat Audio - Software Made by Musicians for Musicians

 Mid/Side and Dynamics

-Applied to dynamics processing, this lets you dynamically control how "stereo" a track may sound, depending on the content of this track.
+Applied to dynamics processing, this lets you dynamically control how "stereo" a track may sound, depending on its content.
 It offers a much more flexible and intuitive way of managing stereo dynamics processing than the usual left/right technique: processing separately both channels does not alter the L/R balance of the output signal but changes the ratio between the stereo and mono signals instead.
 The result sounds much more natural and is easier to control.

 Signal Flow

-1. Preamp: amplify and filter the input signal.
-This stage also proposes oversampling so that the signal is internally processed at a higher sampling rate, to reduce the potential artefacts.
+1. Preamp: amplifies and filters the input signal.
+This stage also proposes oversampling so that the signal is internally processed at a higher sampling rate, to reduce the potential artifacts.

-2. Side Chain Fiter: filter the signal that is driven to the envelpe detection for internal side chain control.
+3. Side Chain Filter: filter the signal that is driven to the envelope detection for internal side chain control.

-5. Transfer Curve: determins the gain to apply to the signal, depending on the incoming envelope and the ratios/gains set by the user.
+6. Curve: determines the gain to apply to the signal, depending on the incoming envelope and the ratios/gains set by the user.

-6. Volume Control: this module applies the gain determined by th etransfer curve on the incoming signal.
+7. Volume Control: this module applies the gain determined by the transfer curve.

-9. Output Gain: controls the final gain after the brickwall limiter.
-When the limiter is on, this stage determins the maximum value for the peak level of the output signal.
+10. Post Gain: controls the final gain after the brickwall limiter.
+When the limiter is on, this stage determines the maximum value for the peak level of the output signal.

 The User Interface